-The Village Vanguard in New York’s West Village is a sacred space in the jazz world.
+Tonight it was The Ben Wendel Quartet at the Village Vanguard.
+This jazz club is a sacred space in the music world.
 Tonight, four world-class musicians of the Ben Wendel Quartet honored a stage home to the likes of Miles Davis, John Coltrane, Sonny Rollins, Thelonious Monk, Charlie Mingus, Bill Evans, Stan Getz, Carmen McRae, and the Modern Jazz Quartet, to name a few.
 For every artist who comes here, there are great shoes to fill, and there are high expectations for the foot-tapping audience hungry for a groove and fireworks.

 Expectations were met and more.
 We were transfixed as these members of the jazz fraternity hit the first chord with a groove and elan.
 With the first note of Wendel’s composition February, it was clear that tonight was a celebration of creativity, virtuosity, and incredible solos of improvisational artistry.
 We experienced a range of frenetic power, driving, and angular energy.
 Several others of Wendel’s compositions followed, like Simple Song, Lou, an Untitled new work, and Tao.
 They finished with Song Song by Brad Mehldau.